 A client that wants to interoperate with a [RFC3489] server SHOULD send a request message that uses the Binding method, contains no attributes, and uses UDP as the transport protocol to the server.
-If successful, the success response received from the server will contain a MAPPED-ADDRESS attribute rather than an XOR-MAPPED-ADDRESS attribute; other than this change, the processing of the response is identical to the procedures described above.
+If successful, the success response received from the server will contain a MAPPED-ADDRESS attribute rather than an XOR-MAPPED-ADDRESS attribute.
+A client seeking to interoperate with an older server MUST be prepared to receive either.
+Furthermore, the client MUST ignore any Reserved comprehension-required attributes which might appear in the response.
+Of the Reserved attributes in in Section 18.2, 0x0002,0x0004,0x0005 and 0x000B may appear in Binding Responses from a server compliant to RFC 3489.
+Other than this change, the processing of the response is identical to the procedures described above.